anacportillo23/anacportillo23.github.io/docs/index.md

 **Need:** No physical information or instructions are available for using the EnergyPods.
 Virginia Tech invested $40,000 in the EnergyPods to promote student wellbeing.
 Students should have the knowledge on how to best use these resources.

 > !!! note
 > The writers of this user guide are not the EnergyPod developers.
-Some information draws from publically available information.
+Some information draws from publicly available information.

 ## What This Guide Will Cover
 ### Primary Guide